RunestoneInteractive/pythonds/_sources/Introduction/ObjectOrientedProgramminginPythonDefiningClasses.rst

 class is to construct a class to implement the abstract data type ``Fraction``.
 We have already seen that Python provides a number of numeric classes for our use.
-There are times, however, that it would be most appropriate to be able to create data objects that “look like” fractions.
+There are times, however, that it would be most appropriate to be able to create data objects that look like fractions to the user.

 A fraction such as :math:`\frac {3}{5}` consists of two parts.
 The top value, known as the numerator, can be any integer.
 The bottom value,